egeloen/ivory-serializer-benchmark/README.md

 # README

 This project benchmarks the most popular & feature rich PHP serializers.
-It measures time ans memory consumed during the serialization of an object graph and give you a report of the execution.
+It measures the time consumed during the serialization of an object graph and give you a report of the execution.

 The result of the benchmark is directly available on travis: https://travis-ci.org/egeloen/ivory-serializer-benchmark